 I wrote an article about our experience flying on Frontier Airlines.
 While they are problematic at times, they do have a program where kids can fly free.

+This article covered the best things for families to do at Minneapolis airport.
 What’s your favorite airport for children?
 Sound off in the comments.

 Sign up for our email list (currently, we only email once a month).